Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * *MMGT_NBPAGES*: defines the size of memory chunks allocated for  small blocks in pages (operating-system dependent).
 Default is 1000.
   * *MMGT_THRESHOLD*: defines the maximal size of blocks that are  recycled internally instead of being returned to the heap.
 Default is 40000.
   * *MMGT_MMAP*: when set to 1 (default), large memory blocks are  allocated using memory mapping functions of the operating system; if set to 0,  they will be allocated in the C heap by *malloc()*.
-  * *MMGT_REENTRANT*: when set to 1 (default), all calls to the  optimized memory manager will be secured against possible simultaneous access  from different execution threads.
-This variable should be set in any  multithreaded application that uses an optimized memory manager (*MMGT_OPT=1*)  and has more than one thread potentially calling OCCT functions.
-If set to 0,  OCCT memory management and exception handling routines will skip the code protecting  from possible concurrency in multi-threaded environment.
-This can yield some  performance gain in some applications, but can lead to unpredictable results if  used in a multithreaded application.

-**Note** it is  recommended to use options *MMGT_OPT=2* and *MMGT_REENTRANT=1* for applications that use OCCT  memory manager from more than one thread, on multiprocessor hardware.

 @subsubsection occt_fcug_2_3_3 Implementation  details When *MMGT_OPT* is set to 1, the following optimization  techniques are used:
   * Small blocks with a size less than *MMGT_CELLSIZE*, are not  allocated separately.
 Instead, a large pools of memory are allocated (the size  of each pool is *MMGT_NBPAGES* pages).
 Every new memory block is arranged in a  spare place of the current pool.
 When the current memory pool is completely  occupied, the next one is allocated, and so on.